Skip to content

 Also, cut off your exposure to as much artificial light as you can at least two hours before going to bed (dim the overhead lights, turn off the TV, etc.).
 But don’t think you have to live in a cave just to be able to sleep at night.

 That’s it for now.
 We covered important ground on processing speed and ways to improve it quickly.
 If you’re looking for a supplement that can do a lot of the heavy lifting and supply you with premium brain performance and support ingredients, try Maximum Mind.
-We offer an unconditional money-back guarantee, so you really have nothing to worry about.
+We offer an unconditional money-back guarantee, so you have nothing to worry about.

 Literature